 Zane has done a fantastic job in providing the best possible service he can to the RDA clients and strives for change.
 Zane organised an awards night for the centre with medals and certificates as a way for everyone to feel valued and appreciated.

 Zane makes every person who walks into the centre feel welcome, and when asked why he volunteers, Zane said, "the kids, their smiles and how much they love it, it honestly just makes it worth it every time".
-Young Citizen of the Year, Zane Serdarovic.

-COMMUNITY Citizen of the Year Awards 2023
+Citizen of the Year Awards 2023